 I am wondering what works in your kindergarten classroom.
 Is everything in place?
 Or, shall I ask, how is your behavior management teaching tool?
 Has it been effective?
 If you are an educator for the kids, then how are your kindergarten behavior management ideas?
-How do you make your kids say ‘please and thank you’?
+How do you make your kids say “please and thank you”?

 “Remember: everyone in the classroom has a story that leads to misbehavior or defiance.
 9 times out of 10, the story behind the misbehavior won’t make you angry.
 It will break your heart.” ~ Annette Breaux.

-This line of thought makes me wonder how to minimize misbehavior of kids in the kindergarten.
+This line of thought makes me wonder how to minimize the misbehavior of kids in kindergarten.
 As we all know our roles as teachers are increasingly demanding and the behavior of our students is an addition to our everyday loads.

 What are your clever ideas in the classroom?
 In this post, we will take the vantage point of developing our creativity in posting classroom rules and routines as a way of promoting good behavior and proper conduct to our young learners.

-“How to deal with children”, this was my query when I got hired as a pre-school teacher before.
+“How to deal with children”, was my query when I got hired as a pre-school teacher before.
 I was then so curious about how to help these young minds absorb ideas and develop their skills.
 I was then having trouble with how to handle the unpredictable behaviors of my kids.
-And, I know most kindergarten teachers were on my shoes too.
+And, I know most kindergarten teachers were in my shoes too.

 But with my perseverance, I was able to establish a good relationship with my young students through my solid classroom management plan.
-Since then, I have grown a particular fondness of kids even though I was then assigned to teach in Junior High School.
+Since then, I have grown a particular fondness for kids even though I was then assigned to teach in Junior High School.
 And, I know my grade 7 learners are still kids too, as they’re involved in a meaningful transition from elementary to secondary.

 Yes, I was challenged on how to get 15 kids to behave and participate in class.
 That is why in this post I decided to bring about useful kindergarten behavior management ideas to keep our kindergarten pupils on track and on the rock!